cockroachdb/docs/v22.2/migrate-from-shapefiles.md

 In the example below we will import a [tornadoes data set](http://web.archive.org/web/20201018170120/https://www.spc.noaa.gov/gis/svrgis/zipped/1950-2018-torn-initpoint.zip) that is [available from the US National Weather Service](https://www.spc.noaa.gov/gis/svrgis/) (NWS).

 {{site.data.alerts.callout_info}}
-Please refer to the documentation of your GIS software for instructions on exporting GIS data to Shapefiles.
+Refer to the documentation of your GIS software for instructions on exporting GIS data to Shapefiles.
 {{site.data.alerts.end}}

 ## Before You Begin